MGBoulware88/MGBoulware88/README.md

 <h1>Hello! 🤠</h1>

 <h3>Welcome to my profile.</h3>
-<p>My name is Gray Boulware and I am a former Product Manager transitioning into web development.
-I am currently finishing my BS in Computer Science at University of the People and graduated from the Coding Dojo Full Stack Software Developer Bootcamp in May of 2023.
+<p>My name is Gray Boulware and I am a former Product Owner transitioning into web development.
+I am currently finishing my BS in Computer Science at University of the People and graduated from the Coding Dojo Full-Stack Software Developer Bootcamp in May of 2023.
 I absolutely love working in software, but recently decided I wanted to be on the engineer side of the team instead of the product side.</p>
 <br>
 <p>My goal is it use my new software engineering skills to contribute to an established or startup company's web dev team as a full stack engineer.
 I have spent most of my product career in the healthcare industry, but also have experience in the real estate industry.</p>
 <br>